SamuelSchlesinger/haskell-server-template/README.md

 ## GET /health

 ### Check the health of the server.

-The server will reply with a 204 status code if it is live.
+### The server will reply with a 204 status code if it is live.
 This form of health means that we should not restart this service, though it may not be available for all functionality.

-### Check the health of the server.

 ### Response: